awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/hierarchy.md

 For every available algorithm suite and static branch key, a test MUST attempt to encrypt and decrypt with every [standard encryption context](./encryption-context.md#standard-encryption-contexts).

+### Input dimensions

+- encrypting key type: "aws-kms-hierarchy"
+- decrypting key type: "aws-kms-hierarchy"
+- key: [
+    "static-branch-key-1",
+    "static-branch-key-2"
+]

+### Evaluation rules

+- If encrypting key type is anything other than `"aws-kms-hierarchy"` and decrypting key type is `"aws-kms-hierarchy"`, the result should be `"negative-decrypt"`.
+- If encrypting key type is `"aws-kms-hierarchy"` and decrypting key type is anything other than `"aws-kms-hierarchy"`, the result should be `"negative-decrypt"`.
+- If encrypting and decrypting key type are both `"aws-kms-hierarchy"` and the `"key"` is different on encrypt and decrypt, the result should be `"negative-decrypt"`.
+- In all other cases, the result should be `"positive"`.